Relational Quadrilateralland. I. The Classical Theory: Inclusion of trianglelands, 4-stop metroland within quadrilateralland

 Quadrilateralland is also decorated by a net of 6 $\mathbb{S}^2$ trianglelands (in each case with one vertex being a double collision).

-While it is also easy to write conditions in these coordinates for rectangles, kites, trapezia, rhombi... , I comment that these are less meaningful 1) from a mathematical perspective (e.g. they are not topologically defined and are less related to the underlying constellation) and 2) as regards their physical meaningfulness.
+While it is also easy to write conditions in these coordinates for rectangles, kites, trapezia... , these are less meaningful 1) mathematically (e.g. they are not topologically defined and are less related to the underlying constellation) and 2) physically.